 The persons named in the accompanying proxy will vote, unless authority is withheld, for the election of the nominees named below.
-If any such nominees should become unavailable for election, which is not anticipated, the persons named in the accompanying proxy will vote for such substitutes as management may recommend.
-Should management not recommend a substitute for any nominee, the proxy will be voted for the election of the remaining nominees.
+If any such nominees should become unavailable for election, which is not anticipated, the persons named in the accompanying proxy will vote for such substitutes as the Board of Directors may recommend.
+Should the Board of Directors not recommend a substitute for any nominee, the proxy will be voted for the election of the remaining nominees.
 The nominees are not related to each other or to any executive officer of the Company or its subsidiaries.